-Professional Orientation and Mobility Specialists, Certified Low Vision Therapists and Licensed Social Workers are also available to help.
-Together, the Low Vision team can help you make the most of your remaining vision and maintain your independence.
+ABVI’s Professional Orientation and Mobility Specialists, Certified Low Vision Therapists, Occupational Therapist, and Licensed Social Workers are here to help.

 Approximately 88% of people classified as legally blind have some useful vision but have low vision.

 “Low vision” refers to a loss of vision which cannot be corrected by medical or surgical procedures.
 Although medication, surgery, or conventional eyeglasses may help, they do not fully restore one’s vision.
 Low vision is determined by acuity, the amount of detail an individual sees, or by visual field, the area in which an individual can see objects.

 Loss of vision causes stress for both [patient and their loved ones.
 Feelings of isolation, anxiety, and depression are not unusual.
 Our social workers provide compassionate counseling to help you overcome these challenges.

 In Home Rehab and Guidance on Daily Living Skills

 Our professional rehabilitation staff can help with daily living skills – cooking managing finances, using a computer, identifying household items and clothing, and how to travel safe alone and with others.
 These skills can increase your confidence and ability to live more independently.

 Specialized products that help you address challenges caused by vision loss are available for sale at our store in Grand Rapids, MI.
 Items include handwriting aids, large print calendars, talking watches and clocks, and many others.
 Stop by and give us a visit, we would will be happy to help you!

 Our Specialists’ in-depth knowledge of low vision aids, technologies and skills training help improve your ability to function on a daily basis.
 We work with people of all ages.
 We evaluate your level of vision and create a custom treatment plan just for you!